 Drive, with its many meanings and connotations, is the result.

-Elsewhere, “Nashville Girl,” is endearing and sweet, and highlights Schroder's sublime lyrical simplicity “One song and I was hooked/She sang as pretty as she looked.”
-“Someone Else” features a poignant lyric about a lost love, adorned by a melancholy cello and driven home with a sad, soaring chorus.
-Every one of the songs here is worth talking about.
-Drive is an expertly crafted, accessible work that is immediate even as it reveals enchanting layers with repeated listens.
+Elsewhere, “Nashville Girl,” is endearing and sweet, and highlights Schroder's sublime lyrical simplicity: ”One song and I was hooked/She sang as pretty as she looked.”
+“Someone Else” features a poignant lyric about a lost love, adorned by a melancholy cello.
+Each of Drive’s songs is worth talking about.
+It’s an expertly crafted, accessible work that is immediate even as it reveals enchanting layers with repeated listens.

 It also helps that the record stars the best musicians Schroder could get his hands on, including guitarist Duke Levine (Peter Wolf, Aimee Mann, Roseanne Cash, Mary Chapin Carpenter), keyboard player Jamie Edwards (Sara Bareilles, Michael Bublé, Lori McKenna), bassist Annie Hoffman (the Field Effect) and drummer Steve Chaggaris (Amy Fairchild, Ken Clark Organ Trio).
 There were also a number of additional musicians and back-up singers to round out the recording.
 “Everybody on this album is a better musician than me,” Schroder laughs.
 “I had to work way harder than everybody I was with.
 They have natural talent and they still work their asses off.”